 Recommendations for operational practices that strengthen the leadership of national and local actors in partnership-based humanitarian action.

-Recommendations for practices that strengthen the leadership of national and local actors in partnership-based humanitarian action in Myanmar.
+Recommendations to strengthen leadership of actors in partnership-based humanitarian action in Myanmar.
+(Myanmar language also available.)

-Recommendations for practices that strengthen the leadership of national and local actors in partnership-based humanitarian action in Nepal.
+Recommendations to strengthen leadership of actors in partnership-based humanitarian action in Nepal.
+(Nepali language also available.)

 Recommendations for practices that strengthen the leadership of national and local actors in partnership-based humanitarian action in Nigeria.